Call:(08) 9250 4575

 What to Plant NOW

-Check out our FREE when to plant guides on our website (scroll down the bottom of the linked page) - but here's a quick reminder list:
+Check out our FREE when to plant guides on our website - but here's a quick reminder list:

 Basil, Beans (snake beans - pictured right - highly recommended for summer, as they can handle the hot weather), Beetroot, Capsicum, Chilli, Carrots, Chokos, Cucumber, Eggplant, Ginger, Leeks, Lettuce, Malabar Spinach, Okra, Parsnips, Pumpkin, Radish, Rockmelon, Rosella, Silverbeet, Spring Onions, Squash, Strawberries, Sweet corn, Sweet potato, Tomatoes, Watermelon, Zucchini.